Literary Device & Kendrick Lamar’s Pulitzer Prize Winning Album, Damn.

 10 Blessed are those who are persecuted because of righteousness,

-for theirs is the kingdom of heaven.11 “Blessed are you when people insult you, persecute you and falsely say all kinds of evil against you because of me.
+11 “Blessed are you when people insult you, persecute you and falsely say all kinds of evil against you because of me.
 (NIV)

 Pastor David von Schlichten of the Saint James Lutheran Evangelical Church argues, “what is stunning about the anaphora in the Beatitudes is that it does not obviously fit with what follows it.
 That is, Jesus pronounces blessing on people who traditionally are not associated with blessing.
 Thus, the anaphora, the repetition of the blessing promise, is shocking, even radical.”